epsy/clize/docs/reference.rst

 .. note::

     You do not need to consider this when :ref:`documenting parameters
     <docstring>`.
-Simply match the parameter in your Python sources.
+Simply match the way the parameter is written in your Python
+    sources.

 .. _option param: